MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group37/README.md

 5.`population_pred.ipynb`: This forecasts the future population data.

-6.`postcode.ipynb`: This implements the conversion of SA2 into postcode and add those census data into property data.
+6.`postcod_change.ipynb`: This implements the conversion of SA2 into postcode and add those census data into property data.

 7.`sprint3.ipynb` : This uses Open Route Service API to get the geospatial data for each property and visualizes them on map.(NOTE: API keys are hidden, needed to get from https://api.openrouteservice.org/)

-8.`sprint4.ipynb` : This applies EDA, Feature Engineering & Feature Analysis to the data and then builds the prediction model.
+8.`sprint4.ipynb` : This applies EDA, Feature Engineering & Feature Analysis to the data, and attempts one model.

+9.`sprint5.ipynb` : This extracts and adds more features to fit the forecastig models.
+Various models are fitted,and evaluation metrics scores and plots are shown respectively.

+10.`sprint6.ipynb` : This generates the most liveable and affordable suburbs under our chosen criteria.

 # Summary
-The notebook `summary.ipynb` summarises the overall procedure of the project, including what features used, what models fitted, and what results achieved.
+The notebook `summary.ipynb` summarises the overall procedure of the project,including the chosen features and models we used and the achieved results.
 It also contains our finding and answers with regards to the project objective, with reasonable assumptions and any limitations and difficulties encountered.